ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 ## Before you add clusters to Cyber Recovery instances
 {: #cr_addingclusters-before}

-* Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console because changes that you make on the VMware vSphere® Web Client are not synchronized with the {{site.data.keyword.vmwaresolutions_short}} console.
-Therefore, add clusters to Cyber Recovery only for on-premises clusters or clusters that you don't plan to manage in the {{site.data.keyword.vmwaresolutions_short}} console.
+* Whenever possible, add clusters by using the {{site.data.keyword.vmwaresolutions_full}} console and not the VMware vSphere® Web Client.
+Changes that you make on the vSphere Web Client are not synchronized with the VMware Solutions console.
+If you want to add clusters to Cyber Recovery instances by using the vSphere Web Client, do so only for on-premises clusters or clusters that you don't manage in the VMware Solutions console.
 * The number of clusters, hosts, and virtual machines (VMs) determines the maximum limit for the number of clusters you can add.
 You must remain within the VMware® sizing guidelines and limits for your deployment.
 For more information about maximum limits, see [VMware Configuration Maximums](https://configmax.vmware.com/home){: external}.
 * You can add or delete a cluster while another cluster is being created or deleted.

 ## Cluster type
 {: #cr_addingclusters-cluster-type}

-Select the cluster type, either **Workload cluster** or **Edge gateway cluster**.
+Select the cluster type, either **Workload cluster** or **Gateway cluster**.

 ## System settings for workload clusters
 {: #cr_addingclusters-sys-settings-workload}